Sourav1429/Solved_coding_question_DSA/README.md

 NOTE: Elements of B are unique.
 104) remove_loop_from_link_list.cpp: Given a linked list which contains some loop.
 You need to find the node, which creates a loop, and break it by making the node point to NULL.
 105) longest_common_prefix.cpp: Given the array of strings A, you need to find the longest string S which is the prefix of ALL the strings in the array.
 Longest common prefix for a pair of strings S1 and S2 is the longest string S which is the prefix of both S1 and S2.
 For Example: longest common prefix of "abcdefgh" and "abcefgh" is "abc".
+106) min_stack.cpp: Design a stack that supports push, pop, top, and retrieving the minimum element in constant time.
+Implement the MinStack class:
+MinStack() initializes the stack object. void push(int val) pushes the element val onto the stack. void pop() removes the element on the top of the stack. int top() gets the top element of the stack. int getMin() retrieves the minimum element in the stack.